Coroner called to two-vehicle crash in Adams County

 There is no word yet on injuries or what caused the crash, but state police expect to release more information as soon as they can.

 This is a developing story.
-FOX43 will provide updates as they become available
+FOX43 will provide updates as soon as they become available.